 Scenario 1: The user is eligible for all four messages.

-- On app start or resume, the user will receive the messages at the highest priority level—in this case, just the New User Tip (priority 1).
+- The user will receive the messages at the highest priority level—in this case, just the New User Tip (priority 1).

 Scenario 2: The user is eligible for the Reminder Message (priority 3), the Global Promotion and the Daily Deal (priority 2).

-On app start or resume, the Global Promotion message and the Daily Deal message will both show (in no particular order).
+The user will receive the Global Promotion message and the Daily Deal message (in no particular order).

 Scenario 3: The user is eligible for only one message—the Reminder Message.